mdegans/substream/README.md

     subtitles may have to be manually split using a .srt editor.

-    * Speaker identification is currently broken in the long running api for long files, so it's disabled. (this exacerbates the above point)
+    * Speaker identification is currently broken in the long running api for long files, so splitting on this is curently disabled.
+    (this exacerbates the above point)

     * Progress report is unimplemented by the long running API currently.